 Mo on going from playing to commentating

 One thing is clear when you sit down and talk to Mo Edu.
 He loves soccer.
 That passion led to a successful professional career.
 It led him to the World Cup.
-And now that same love for the game as led Mo into broadcasting and analyzing the sport on TV.
-Part of his goal with his new position in the sport is not all that different to what meant a lot to him when he was a player: provide a unique voice and connect with audiences and demos that may not have always connected to the game.
-Mo wants to help grow the sport by bringing in new fans and new kids that can look up to him and connect with him in an authentic way that is unique to who Mo Edu is.
+That same love for the game as led Mo into broadcasting and analyzing the sport on TV.
+Part of his aim with his new position in the sport is not all that different from what meant a lot to him when he was a player: provide a unique voice and connect with audiences and demos that may not have always connected to the game.
+Mo wants to help grow the sport by bringing in new fans that look like him and connect with him in an authentic way.

 Being an example to kids like him.

 Part of Mo Edu’s ethos as a player and as a broadcaster is exposing the sport to young black kids.
 It is important for him that he is an outlet for this community, that they can look to him and see what is possible, and hopefully see themselves taking a path similar to his.
-Mo mentioned a few times that when he was growing up there were not very many people like himself that he could look up to and connect with.
-He has been fully aware of this througuot his career and this has given him the opportunity to be someone that young black soccer players can look up to and aspire to be.
+Mo mentioned a few times that when he was growing up there were not very many people like himself that he could look up to and relate to.
+He has been fully aware of this throughout his career.
+This has given him the opportunity to be someone that young black soccer players can look up to and aspire to be.

 Mo and his sneaker journey.

 Like many of us Mo loves sneakers.
 Mo caught the sneaker bug early.
-But, as most of us know, our parents weren’t copping sneakers for us when we were young.
-By high school, Mo’s love of sneakers, especially Jordans was in full swing, and in order to help satiate his love for sneakers, he got his first job at a pizza joint.
+But, as most of us can relate to, his parents weren’t copping sneakers for him when he was young.
+By high school, Mo’s love of sneakers, especially Jordans was in full swing, and in order to satiate his love for sneakers, he got his first job at a pizza joint.
 The money he earned from the pizza spot went directly into Mo beginning to get more involved with the sneaker game and it was then that he started building his impressive sneaker collection.